SportWizard/Learning/Machine Learning/Under-fitting vs Over-fitting.md

-# What is under-fitting vs over-fitting
+# What is under-fitting and over-fitting
 Under-fitting and over-fitting are concepts of [[Machine Learning]] that describe how well the model captures the training data

 # Under-fitting